binipringle/legalresearch/_texts/0-section0.md

 3. Rule 0.5: what is the deliverable? (lawyers are in the delivery business)
 4. Rule 0.75: where should I begin?

-Look again at the legal research mini-playbook
+Look again at the legal research [Mini Playbook](http://www.alr.legalresearch.nyc/playbook.pdf)

 ---